 6. Make the sender someone from your business.

 Another way to create an effective personalized email is by personalizing the address.
-Rather than sending the email from your company as a whole, you can send from a particular person within your company.
+Rather than sending the email from your company as a whole, you can send it from a particular person within your company.
 You can address the email from anyone within the company from the CEO to an account manager.
 This type of personalization helps add a more personal touch to the email as it’s coming directly from one person.

 For best results, you may want to send your email communications from someone that the lead or customer is familiar with.
-If the lead has been working with one account manager in particular, you may want to use this account manager’s name and email address to send out the email marketing communication.
-Consumers are more likely to open emails from people that they have communicated with in the past.
+If the lead has been working with one account manager, in particular, you may want to use this account manager’s name and email address to send out the email marketing communication.
+Consumers are more likely to open emails from people that they have communicated within the past.

 7. Limit each email to just two or three personalized touches.